kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - When this feature gate and `deviceStatusFeatureGate` ([KEP 4817](https://github.com/kubernetes/enhancements/issues/4817)) are enabled, the `device` field in the allocated device status may contain a `/`.
 In that case, the first part must be validated as a device name, and the second part as a share ID.
 This extended device name should enable a one-to-one mapping with the allocation result which contains a share ID.
 - If the feature gate is disabled, share ID and allow multi-allocation should be ignored.
 The device name with `/` should be failed.

+**Create Strategy**

+- Keep fields if the feature is enabled for `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`
+- Drop fields if the feature is disabled for `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`

+**Update Strategy**

+- Keep existing fields if the feature is enabled `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`
+- Keep existing fields of `ResourceSlice` if any `AllowMultipleAllocations` or `SharingPolicy` is set in the old `ResourceSlice`.
+- Keep existing fields of `ResourceClaim` and `ResourceClaimTemplate` if any `CapacityRequests` is set in the old `ResourceClaim` or `ResourceClaimTemplate`.
+- Keep existing fields of `ResourceClaim` if any `ShareID` is set in the old `ResourceClaim.Status`.
+- Drop fields if the feature is disabled and the fields has not been used by the old resource as described above.
+  - If the `DRAPrioritizedList` is enabled, the `CapacityRequests` of `DeviceSubRequest` in `FirstAvailable` must be dropped as well.
+- The same strategy for `ResourceClaim` must be followed regardless of `DRADeviceStatus` feature enablement.

 ###### Allocator

 **Allow Multiple Allocations**